Azure Repos App

 Go to Infracost Cloud to sign up or log in to start your free trial (no credit card is needed).

-Every Infracost user has a default organization for personal use.
 Create a new organization for your company using the organization dropdown at the top of the page.

-During setup, Infracost will need a short-lived Personal Access Token (PAT) with additional permissions to do the following.
-The PAT can be deleted in Azure Repos after the setup is done.
+scope.After the Infracost Azure Repos App is installed, you will be redirected back to Infracost.
+Infracost will need a short-lived Personal Access Token (PAT) belonging to an Owner or Project Collection Administrator user.
+The PAT will need the following scopes and can be deleted in Azure Repos after the setup is done:

 - Graph (Read & Manage) - to create the Infracost group.